dinhsonhai132/MercuryLang/README.md

 > [!IMPORTANT]
 > **We are excited to announce that Version 1.0.1-alpha of the programming language is now officially out! 🚀**
-> **This version marks a significant milestone in the development process, featuring several new improvements and bug fixes.
-While it is still in the alpha stage, it brings a more stable and functional environment for testing.**

 # 🪐 *Mercury Programming Language*